DeliData: A dataset for deliberation in multi-party problem solving: Related Work

 \section{Related Work}

 \citet{niculae2016conversational} investigated group collaboration in the context of playing a game attempting to geo-locate a photo on the map.
-In their experimental setup, they evaluate each participant individually, after that they initiate a group discussion and finally ask the group to make a decision together.
-Unfortunately, their dataset is not publicly available, and thus cannot be used in future studies.
-Likewise, \citet{debatebot} investigates how groups of people collaborate in solving a task together, as well as how can dialogue system can be incorporated within the discussion.
-Unfortunately, their dataset contains only 12 discussions, making it too small for any reasonable analysis or dialogue systems training, and similarly to \cite{niculae2016conversational}, their dataset is also not publicly available.
+In their experimental setup, they first evaluate each participant individually, and after that, they initiate a group discussion and finally ask the group to make a decision together.
+Unfortunately, their dataset is not publicly available, and thus cannot be used in other studies.
+Likewise, \citet{debatebot} investigates how groups of people collaborate in solving a task together, as well as how a dialogue system can be incorporated within the discussion.
+Unfortunately, their dataset contains only 12 discussions, making it too small for any reasonable analysis or dialogue system development, and similarly to the dataset of \citet{niculae2016conversational}, their dataset is also not publicly available.

-Wikipedia is a popular source of collaborative conversations. \citet{hua2018wikiconv} collect 91M discussions from Wikipedia, together with the discussed edits.
+Wikipedia is a popular source of collaborative conversations. \citet{hua2018wikiconv} collect 91M discussions from Wikipedia, together with the edits discussed in them.
 It is the largest dataset that captures group collaboration, but it is not supported by an annotated corpus.
 This is partly addressed by \citet{al-khatib-etal-2018-modeling}, who annotate 200k discussion turns from Wikipedia in 33 dimensions based on discourse acts, argumentative relations and semantic frames.
-However, unlike the conversations of \citet{niculae2016conversational} and the work presented in this paper, it is impossible to know whether the participants in a conversation on Wikipedia reached a better decision, which renders assessing constructiveness more difficult because there is no objectively correct answer.
+However, unlike the conversations of \citet{niculae2016conversational} and the work presented in this paper, there is no assessment of whether the participants in a conversation on Wikipedia reached a better decision, which renders assessing constructiveness more difficult because there is usually no objectively correct answer.

 Related to constructive conversations is the research on negotiation dialogues which have been explored in the context of games \citep{keizer2017evaluating, cuayahuitl2015strategic} and trading \citep{hehe-negotiation, deal-nodeal}.
 However, even though negotiation dialogue research often deals with multiparty conversations \cite{cuayahuitl2015strategic}, such systems are by nature adversarial, rather than constructive.